milanwiedemann/suddengains/README.md

 ```

 The package also offers a function to visualise the average magnitude of sudden gains in relation to the overall change of cases with sudden gains.
+Here is code to create a figure of the average gain magnitude.

 ```r
 plot_sg(data = bysg,